planeten

 Who is considered a tax resident in Greece?

-Generally, an individual’s tax residence status is determined by their physical presence in Greece for any 12-month period.
+Individuals who are present in country for more than 183 cumulative days are considered Greek tax resident.
 However, several other factors may also be considered by the Greek authorities when determining an individual’s tax residence status, including the center of one’s ‘vital interests.’

 The term ‘vital interests’ has yet to be officially interpreted within the meaning of Greek tax law.
 However, the authorities may consider several elements to establish the grounds for determining an individual’s vital interests, such as ownership of assets in Greece, citizenship, social security registration, children’s schools, and the country where the family resides or usually spends holidays.